nfredrik/mickarucken/README.md

 ```
-The rest of the source code is provided in in this repo.
-Please check these of  setup of Wifi and LoRa and code.
+The rest of the source code is provided in this repo.
+Please check setup of Wifi and LoRa.
 The code for Wifi and LoRa as been copied from [github.com/iot-lnu/pico-w](https://github.com/iot-lnu/pico-w). many thanks!

 # Finalizing the design

 Show the final results of your project.
 Give your final thoughts on how you think the project went.
 What could
 have been done in an other way, or even better?
 Pictures are nice!